jdrsn/slate/source/includes/_objects.md

 # Objects

-On qi.do, an object is the main data structure from which all other structures (like users and files) are inherited.
+On qi.do, an object is the main data structure from which all other structures (such as users and files) are inherited.
 All kinds of objects on qi.do follow the JSON representation.
 An object in a qi.do array can be seen as document or entry in a database table or collection.

 ## Create an object

-The operation `/c` allows you to create an object (document/entry) in an array (collection/table).
+The microservice `/c` allows you to create an object (document/entry) in an array (collection/table).
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).

 ### HTTP endpoints